Control of Substances Hazardous to Health - COSHH Level 2 (VTQ)

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-• Use a safer form of the product, e.g. paste rather than powder.
+• Substitution: Opt for safer forms of the product, e.g., paste over powder.

-• Enclose the process so that the product does not escape.
+• Enclosure: Contain the process to prevent product escape.